-6.9 Cost and ease of use
+6.7 Cost and ease of use

 Without a lot of careful experimental evidence in realistic industrial environments, it is difficult to make claims about ease and cost of use.
-We note, however, that some comparison data is available where STPA required many fewer resources and effort than FTA and FMEA, while at the same time providing more comprehensive results.
-For example, Balgos used STPA on a medical device that had been involved in an accident and recalled by the FDA [e.g., Balgos, 2012].
+Some comparison data is available where STPA required many fewer resources and effort than FTA and FMEA, while at the same time providing more comprehensive results, but the data is still limited.
+The annual STAMP/STPA workshop at MIT has included many presentations on experiences with industrial use.